 • Blue Pie Records USA retains 40% and pays out 60% of the remaining funds to license holders split up by the number of clips in the respective episode.
 In this example there will be $300 USD split 19 ways

-• In this example each video clip would be paid approx $15.78.
+• In this example each video clip would be paid approximately $15.78.

 What happens with mechanical copyright payments and the collection society payments for the air time on commercial cable networks, free to air networks and satellite networks?

-DJ Central Hong Kong Ltd has engaged Blue Pie Productions USA and Blue Pie Records USA to manage this process and insure that where any mechanical copyright royalty is due and payable that this is then in turn collected and managed by our partners and duly reported back to you as a content provider through the reports console at Blue Pie Data www.bluepiedata.com It is very important to note that we nor Blue Pie Productions collect any of your royalty payments for your existing content licenses that you may or may not have already in place with other networks.
-We are only collecting mechanical copyrights where the royalty can be collected in the 1st instance and is deemed due and payable under the license agreements that we enter with our content partners for the license of the clip to the network.
+DJ Central Hong Kong Ltd has engaged Blue Pie Productions USA and Blue Pie Records USA to manage this process and ensure that where any mechanical copyright royalty is due and payable, that this is in turn collected and managed by our partners, and duly reported back to you as a content provider through the reports console at Blue Pie Data www.bluepiedata.com It is very important to note that we nor Blue Pie Productions collect any of your royalty payments for your existing content licenses that you may or may not have already in place with other networks.
+We are only collecting mechanical copyrights where the royalty can be collected in the first instance and is deemed due and payable under the license agreements that we enter with our content partners for the license of the clip to the network.

-As an example the USA in some instances does not provide for Air Time mechanical payments for content owners on some cable networks or satellite networks and in this case the only income would be the respective license fee paid to DJ Central Hong Ltd for the use of the show episode.
-This is also true for markets like Indonesia, China, Thailand and other 3rd world markets like India where there are very limited copyright laws to protect artists.
+As an example the USA in some instances does not provide for airtime mechanical payments for content owners on some cable networks or satellite networks.
+In this case the only income would be the respective license fee paid to DJ Central Hong Ltd for the use of the show’s episode.
+This is also true for markets like Indonesia, China, Thailand and other third-world markets like India, where there are very limited copyright laws to protect artists.

-DJ Central hopes to be a part of that change process for these markets by opening up new content licenses for the syndication of our show and therefore being able to secure license fee royalties for all our content providers from artists to labels and content owners that would normally have not secured a royalty for the use of their music in the programming of music shows.
-In markets where there are close to no copyright controls, content is freely downloaded from YOU TUBE and then packaged into shows and sold in these markets and none of the content owners or copyright work creators see any royalties.
-DJ Central Hong Kong Ltd is working to change this by providing cost effective shows that under our license model above will provide content owners, artists and labels with some license fees as opposed to none and at the same time opening their music to vast new markets where in the past they have not collected any revenue at all.
-A good example is Indonesia where shows are now being purchased and licensed correctly for small to moderate license fees and the copyright owners are now actually seeing royalty payments from this market where in the past no revenue had been generated.
+DJ Central hopes to be a part of that change process for these markets by opening up new content licenses for the syndication of our show.
+Therefore, we would be able to secure license fee royalties for all our content providers from artists to labels and content owners that would normally have not secured a royalty for the use of their music in the programming of music shows.
+In markets where there are close to no copyright controls, content is freely downloaded from YouTube and then packaged into shows and sold in these markets and none of the content owners or copyright work creators see any royalties.
+DJ Central Hong Kong Ltd is working to change this by providing cost effective shows that, under our license model, will provide content owners, artists and labels with some license fees as opposed to none.
+At the same time, it will open their music to vast new markets where in the past they have not collected any revenue at all.
+A good example is Indonesia where shows are now being purchased and licensed correctly for small to moderate license fees and the copyright owners are now actually seeing royalty payments from this market.
+In the past, no revenue had been generated.
 HBO is a good example and now licenses a large part of their catalogue to a number of the networks there.
 DJ Central Hong Kong Ltd is committed to seeking out new markets for our shows that will generate revenue for all participants in the show, from the production team to the copyright creator of the respective video clip.